Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 * **Cutout end:** The new end value of the opacity.
 Must be higher than **Cutout start value**.
 * **Cutout opacity:** The desired target opacity for the particles which is applied after the range has been readjusted.

 To further exemplify: Initially, the full opacity range is always between `0.0` and `1.0`.
 By setting the **cutout start** to `0.2` and the **cutout end** to `0.8`, all alpha values outside of this range are discarded.
 In the next step, all values inside the defined range are re-arranged to the full range of `0.0` to `1.0`.
 Finally, the **cutout opacity** is applied to fine-tune the desired output opacity of the particles.
+Keep in mind that this is being affected by the per-particle alpha value, so it allows you to effectively usw the texture alpha channel as a ramp with your given cutout interval.

 ### Lighting

 Enables real-time lighting using [light sources](/en/scene/lighting/introduction.html) for the particle system.
+When enabled, you can also add a normal map to the particle system that will determine the lighting.

 #### Double-sided lighting

 When enabled, both sides of the particle will render the lights.
-Should be left disabled unless particles are rotated to show their backside.
+This is mostly useful for 3D wallpapers.

 ### Refract

-When enabled, you can add an additional normal map which Wallpaper Engine uses to add a refraction effect to your particles.
+When enabled, you can add a normal map which Wallpaper Engine uses to add a refraction effect to your particles.

-This refract particle stays in place and is animated with *Particle Operator Size Change* and *Particle Operator Alpha Fade*.
-The material is set to translucent blending using the white image for the albedo texture.

 ### Textures